amoryg/amoryg.github.io/index.md

     SELECT user,authentication_string,plugin,host FROM mysql.user;

-Replace password in the next command with a secure root password for MySQL and make sure you don't lose it.
+Replace password in the next command with your MySQL root password.

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';